emberjs/guides/source/localizable/tutorial/ember-data.md

 ```

 When we call `this.store.findAll('rental')`, Ember Data will make a GET request to `/rentals`.
+You can read more about Ember Data in the [Models section](https://guides.emberjs.com/v2.4.0/models/).

 Since we're using Mirage in our development environment, Mirage will return the data we've provided.
 When we deploy our app to a production server, we will need to provide a backend for Ember Data to communicate with.